-As a director you have a fiduciary duty (financial responsibility) to act in the interest of the company and not just your interests.
-This can become very difficult to balance when things start to go wrong, especially if you have been taking dividends instead of salary or have personal guarantees.
+As a director you have a fiduciary duty (financial responsibility) to act in the interest of the company, not just your interests.
+This can become difficult to balance when things start to go wrong, especially if you have been taking dividends instead of salary or have personal guarantees.

 - Wrongful trading – basically where you should have done something sooner.

 - Fraudulent trading – a rare offence, but where directors have intentionally run up debts.

 - Undervalue transactions – where assets have been sold too cheaply or given away.